Jmurray1989/Green-Machine/README.md

 - Create a database for the newsletter sign ups the site receives, to keep people up to date with all thats new with Green-Machine.

--In the sign up newsletter modal, I would like to have the social icons fully functioning so that the user could sign up to the newsletter by signing up through their social media platforms.
+- In the sign up newsletter modal, I would like to have the social icons fully functioning so that the user could sign up to the newsletter by signing up through their social media platforms.

 ## Technologies Used: